wazo-communication/developers.wazo.io/docs/integrations/embedded-softphone/examples.md

     🙈 Hide it
 </a>

-## Minimize / restore the softphone
+## Minimize / restore the embedded softphone

-You can minimize and restore the softphone the way you would any regular window by adding your buttons to the wrapper element, which will allow you to position your buttons relative to the iframe.
+You can minimize and restore the embedded softphone the way you would any regular window by adding your buttons to the wrapper element, which will allow you to position your buttons relative to the iframe.

 ```js
 const minimizeButton = document.createElement('button');